marc2332/bliss/doc/docs/config_slits.md

 ## Configuration

 In this paragraph, a typical session of test and initial configuration of slits is presented.
-A more accurate configuration will required beam.
+A more accurate configuration would require beam.

 * Initial situation : Slits are wide open, limit switches activated.